-Add Health Policies on the Cleaning and Release of Ancillary Study Data (Continued)
+Process of Linking & Cleaning Ancillary Study Data (Continued)

-Once the Add Health staff have received the dataset from the security management team and the documentation from the Ancillary Study staff, the dataset is provided to the Ancillary Study Investigator
+Once Add Health staff have received the dataset from the security management team and the required documentation from the Ancillary Study Investigator, the dataset is provided to the Ancillary team for review. •Studies utilizing biospecimens have a one-year proprietary period which restarts if/when a new dataset is provided.